+The global pandemic has caused many changes to the way we used to live.
 For migrants, it is even harder.
-Not being able to hold or comfort your family at this tragic time is heartbreaking.
-If you have been forced out of work too then you are probably feeling helpless and looking for any way to continue supporting loved ones overseas whilst protecting them and yourself from Covid-19.
+If you have been forced out of work too then you might be looking for any way to continue supporting loved ones overseas whilst protecting them and yourself from Covid-19.

 If this is you, our thoughts are with you.
 Unfortunately, being in this position makes you a primary target for cyber thieves and other scam artists.
 That’s why we have put together this guide to help you avoid coronavirus scams and stay safe online as well as offline during the pandemic.

 The rise in Covid-19 scams

 Law enforcement agencies around the world have reported a rise in the number of phishing emails and scams about Covid-19.
 Police in the UK have identified 2,000 coronavirus phishing scams and criminals have already stolen over £1.6m from vulnerable people.
 In the United States, the FBI has warned about a “significant spike” in coronavirus scams.